We’ve Learned About How Employees Learn at Work

 It worked to a degree.
-But we have since learned how employees learn more effectively – specifically about the process of learning that leads to better understanding, lasting retention and measurable on-the-job behavior change.
-In a nutshell, effective learning is far more interactive.
+But we have since learned how employees learn more effectively — specifically about the process of learning that leads to better understanding, lasting retention, and measurable on-the-job behavior change.
+In a nutshell, effective learning is far more experiential and interactive.

 Learning Can Be Learned

 The good news is that learning is a skill that can be learned.
 A recent study found that targeted learning strategies and smart instructional design approaches are more effective than raw cognitive ability in acquiring new skills.
 When it comes to learning new things, your ability to master a new skill is 15% more significant than IQ.

 For example, many parents today are at a loss when they try to help their children through Common Core Math.
 Multiplication tables used to be memorized.
 Now students arrive at their answers through a new and often puzzling problem solving methodology.